koliseoapi/help/content/call-for-papers/review-sessions.md

 </li>
 </ul>

 Additionally, any shortcuts defined in [your tagsets]({{< ref "tags.md" >}}) are also available from the review page.
-The list of available shortcuts is displayed as a link in the event filter popup.
+The list of available shortcuts is displayed as a link in the event filter pop-up.

 ## Filtering and sorting